Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Introduction

 \section{Introduction}

 The Environmental Protection Agency has identified extreme heat as the modern leading cause of weather-related mortality in the United States \cite{EPA_2023a}.
 The problem of heat-related mortality is expected to remain a pressing concern, especially if proactive measures are not adopted.
-Meehl and Tebaldi’s global coupled climate model showed that heat waves in North America are projected to intensify, occur more frequently, and persist longer in the latter half of the 21st century \cite{Meehl}.
+Meehl and Tebaldi’s global coupled climate model \cite{Meehl} showed that heat waves in North America are projected to intensify, occur more frequently, and persist longer in the latter half of the 21st century compared to the latter half of the 20th century.
 This escalation in heat intensity is linked to rising levels of greenhouse gases.
 There is evidence that the warmest day of the year will increase by 4-6\textdegree C (7.2-10.8\textdegree F) by the end of the century \cite{Pierce}.
 Heat accumulation is expected to be greater in urban areas due to human activity and construction, a phenomena coined ``the urban heat island effect" \cite{Yang}.
-The increase in temperature presents a major health hazard.

 Exposure to extreme heat can result in dire health outcomes including heat stroke, the exasperation of existing medical conditions, permanent neurological damage, and, in the worst cases, loss of life \cite{Bouchama}.
-In particular, children and seniors are at a greater risk as they have increased difficulty adapting to heat \cite{CVAReport}.
-Therefore, there is a critical need to develop tools to help locate populations most vulnerable to heat-related mortality.
 Often, the term``excess deaths" is used when reporting the quantity of heat-related fatalities as they are often preventable.
 For instance, a single heat-wave event in Europe resulted in approximately 22,000-45,000 excess deaths in 2003 \cite{Bouchama}.
+There is a critical need to develop tools to help locate vulnerable populations and identify protective measures against these heat-related deaths.